 Even just sprinkling 1–2 tablespoons (3–6 grams) of fresh thyme over your meal adds 3.5–7 mg of vitamin C to your diet, which can strengthen your immunity and help fight infections.
 While thyme is a popular remedy for sore throats and respiratory conditions, it’s also high in vitamin C, which helps improve immune health, make antibodies, destroy viruses and bacteria and clear infected cells (24Trusted Source, 25Trusted Source).

 SUMMARY: Thyme contains more vitamin C than most culinary herbs with 160 mg per 100 grams.
 One ounce of fresh thyme provides 50% of the DV for vitamin C. Thyme and other foods high in vitamin C boost your immunity.

-Vitamin C is a water-soluble vitamin which is found in many foods, fruits, and vegetables.
+Vitamin C is a water-soluble vitamin that is found in many foods, fruits, and vegetables.
 It’s well known for being a potent antioxidant, as well as having positive effects on skin health and immune function.
-It’s also vital for collagen synthesis, connective tissue, bones, teeth and your small blood vessels (1Trusted Source, 2).
+It’s also vital for collagen synthesis, connective tissue, bones, teeth, and small blood vessels (1Trusted Source, 2).
 The human body cannot produce or store vitamin C, so it’s essential to consume it regularly in sufficient amounts.